huangganggui/quickPaste/README.md

 # quickPaste
 Designed to quickly operations like paste among mac/win/Linux.
-It is supported to share your clipboard among PCs
+It is supported to share your clipboard to other PCs

 # Usage
 1. Download and run